steven-lu002/gun_violence_4/README.md

 #### Target Audience
 Our target audiences are State legislatures looking at gun control laws and parents looking at gun statistics based on age, and anyone concerned with their safety regarding gun violence cases.
 This is due to the impact that this analysis could have.
 The correlation between gun types and violence results could assist in determining the potential gun control laws and the impacted age group could be informative for parents looking for gun statistics.
 #### Major Questions
--How many guns used in violence are stolen versus legally bought?
+- How many guns used in violence are stolen versus legally bought?
--How does the type of gun affect the number of killed/ injured within a given incident.
+- How does the type of gun affect the number of killed/ injured within a given incident.
--What is the most impacted age group (victims/ participants) in different regions?
+- What is the most impacted age group (victims/ participants) in different regions?

 ### Technical Description
 #### Reading the Data